ignasa007/ignasa007.github.io/_teaching/ccbr.md

 venue: "Center for Computational Brain Research at Indian Institute of Technology, Madras"
 date: 2021-09-22
 location: "India"
-excerpt: "- Prepared content for the winter course which was taught to over 500 enrolled students. <br> - Led tutorial sessions each week, guiding students through prepared material and helping them clarify their doubts along the way."
+excerpt: "<ul> <li>Prepared content for the winter course which was taught to over 500 enrolled students.</li> <li>Led tutorial sessions each week, guiding students through prepared material and helping them clarify their doubts along the way.</li></ul>"
 ---